sammyklan3/trustguardianhub-node/README.md

 - Node.js
 - Express.js
-- MongoDB (or any other database of your choice)
+- PostgreSQL (or any other database of your choice)
 - JSON Web Tokens (JWT) for authentication
 - Other libraries and frameworks as needed